barracuda256/demo-order-taking/README.md

 ## What hasn't been done
 - Saving orders to the database and changing their status after processing
-- Sending letters, you need to create another application
+- Sending letters, need to create another application
 - Keylock is not connected to Spring security applications